 Due to the increasing complexity of securing cloud workloads, security configuration and tests must shift left, or move into previous steps in the development pipeline.
 This means that developers are now also responsible for delivering secure code, among other things.

-One way of ensuring that shift left methodology is deployed, is by using Alcide’s embedded policies.
+One way of ensuring that shift left methodology is deployed, is by using Alcide’s Microservices Firewall and embedded policies.
 Embedded policies have the following clear benefits:

 - They allow developers to stay in their comfort zone and focus on what they know (and hopefully love :-) best => coding